-- More complex interactions between staff and regulated entities and citizens that involve complaint taking, information-gathering and investigation resolution where these activities are able to be delegated under legislation. - Matters that require Authority decision, because of complexity, the level of public interest or where the matter is not able to be delegated.
+- > simple transactions such as information provision and some registrations that are able to be automated - > more complex interactions between staff and regulated entities and citizens that involve complaint taking, information-gathering and investigation resolution where these activities are able to be delegated under legislation - matters that require Authority decision, because of complexity, the level of public interest or where the matter is not able to be delegated.
 In the 2015 calendar year, the Authority made 281 non-delegated decisions.

 The ACMA has been active in investing in ICT systems to manage and automate transactions and allow greater online interaction with stakeholders.
 The centralisation of contact points through the ACMA Customer Service Centre (CSC) is an example of this, with the centre responding to over 30,000 enquiries in 2014-15.
-Before the CSC initiative, the ACMA had upwards of 100 different entry points into the agency.136
+Before the CSC initiative, the ACMA had upwards of 100 different entry points into the agency.